shouwangzhe134/Decoupled-R-CNN/README.md

 ## Results

-We provide some models with different backbones and results of object detection on MS COCO dateset.
+We provide some models with different backbones and results of object detection on MS COCO validation.

 | Backbone | MS train | Lr schd | Inf time (fps) | bbox AP | Config | Download|
 |:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|